AmberPerard/GOAP_Zombie_AI/README.md

 ### World State

 The world states represents how the AI perceives the world.
 It is a set of Booleans that indicate certain conditions in the world.
 These what gives the preconditions to the actions.

+These are some of the states I have used to define the world state for the AI.

 ```cpp
 ("insidePurgezone", false);